isc-projects/bind9/doc/notes/notes-current.rst

 - Make :iscman:`nsupdate` honor the ``-v`` option for SOA queries, that is send the request over TCP, only if the server is specified. :gl:`#1181`

+- Extend client side support for the EDNS EXPIRE option to IXFR and AXFR query types. ``named`` will now be making EDNS queries AXFR and IXFR queries with EDNS options present.  :gl:`#4170`

 Bug Fixes
 ~~~~~~~~~